Causes of Excessive Sleepiness

 - Treatment for underlying sleep disorders, such as a continuous positive airway pressure (CPAP) machine for obstructive sleep apnea or sleep medications for other disorders

-- Evaluation by a physician to treat underlying disease
+- Further evaluation by a physician to treat underlying disease

 - Medications that promote wakefulness